mateusz-szczyrzyca/vagrant-kubernetes-cluster/README.md

 The cluster uses vagrant with 4 separate VMs (this can be changed in `Vagrantfile`), 1 for master, 3 for nodes.

 They will be communicating between themselves by an internal vagrant network which simulates normal private network in the same datacenter.
-In this cluster, you have to attach PersistentVolume by yourself (we will use NFS share for this) and configure, let's say, your own docker registry.
+In this cluster, you have to attach [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) by yourself (we will use NFS share for this) and configure, let's say, your own docker registry.

 Because of this, this cluster reflects much better **real** cluster, rather than, for instance - minikube.